 Press enter to see results or esc to cancel.

-According to the WHO, every year, an estimated 15 million babies are born preterm worldwide, with most cases occurring in third world countries.
-However, despite Dubai’s excellent healthcare facilities, and obligatory maternity and newborn health insurance regulations, preterm births is also an issue here.
+According to the WHO, every year, an estimated 13.4 million babies are born preterm worldwide, with most cases occurring in third-world countries.
+However, despite Dubai’s excellent healthcare facilities and obligatory maternity and newborn health insurance regulations, preterm births are also an issue here.

 Women experiencing preterm labor don’t necessarily have to have a preterm birth.
 Only about 1 in 10 women with preterm labor will give birth within the next 7 days.
 For about 3 in 10 women, preterm labor stops on its own.